thomaseleff/AutoEq-Device-Manager/README.md

-# AutoEQ Device Manager
+# AutoEq Device Manager
-The AutoEQ Device Manager integrates the Equalizer APO parametric / graphic equalizer for Windows with the AutoEQ project, providing a system-tray interface to switch playback devices and apply audio device EQ profiles.
+The AutoEq Device Manager integrates the [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) parametric equalizer for Windows with the [AutoEQ](https://github.com/jaakkopasanen/AutoEq) project, providing a system-tray tool to switch playback devices and apply audio device EQ profiles.
+This tool is written in PowerShell and utilizes the [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) module to manage Windows playback devices.
+# Features
+- System-tray tool minimized to the taskbar to avoid desktop clutter
+- Ability to switch between any connected playback device
+- Ability to change or remove parametric EQ profiles for any number of audio devices
+- Output window for viewing status of the application tasks
-# Usage
+# Installation
 Instructions for setting-up the AutoEQ Device Manager.
 ## Requirements
 - Windows Operating System (> v7)